leszek-wojcik/robobo/docs/_posts/2018-03-09-robobo-design.md

 # Robobo case study
-Before going into details lets try to do some analysis about requirements and motivations we would have for our application.
+Before going into details lets try to do some analysis of requirements and motivations we would have for our application.

 - Robobo design should be prepared to accept variability of executive elements.